fluxcd/helm-operator/docs/helmrelease-guide/chart-sources.md

-If you need to define any certificates, edit the respective `caFile`, `certFile` and `keyFile` values of the entry you just added to the mount paths you will later add to the Helm operator _container_  (example path used here is `/var/certs/*`):
+If you need to define any certificates, edit the respective `caFile`, `certFile` and `keyFile` values of the entry you just added to the mount paths you will later add to the Helm Operator _container_  (example path used here is `/var/certs/*`):

 ```yaml